Why Lease A Nissan Interstar?

 The Nissan Interstar is available in a variety of body styles, trim levels and with a range of driver assistance and safety technology.
 You can choose between front-wheel drive or rear-wheel drive, depending on what you need from your Interstar.

-There are five main trim levels available across the range - Standard, Visia, Acenta, Tekna and Tekna+.
-Each trim level adds progressively more options to the vehicle, e.g. at Tekna+ safety options include lane departure warning, auto low high beam lights, blind spot detection and tyre pressure monitoring.
+There are four main trim levels available across the range - Visia, Acenta, Tekna and Tekna+.
+Each trim level adds progressively more options to the vehicle, e.g. at Tekna+ safety options include lane departure warning, auto low high beam lights and blind spot detection.
 Air conditioning, however, is only available on vehicles at the Tekna trim level and higher.
 Be sure to take a look at the vehicle’s spec list to confirm which options your vehicle comes with.

 Nissan Interstar Fuel Economy & Emissions